 12-MO LOAN GROWTH: 14.4%

-At one time, the economics of Rock Hill were dominated by the textile industry.
+At one time, the economics of Rock Hill was dominated by the textile industry.
 In fact, Family Trust got its start as Rock Hill Printing and Finishing Company Federal Credit Union, serving the thousands of employees of its namesake.

 In the 1980s and 1990s, textile jobs moved overseas, Rock Hill Printing closed, and the credit union transitioned to serving its community of York County.
 Today, Gardner says, Rock Hill’s economy is built around sports tourism: the city claims world-class softball, soccer, and BMX facilities, as well as a 250-meter velodrome endorsed by USA Cycling.